 - What, if anything, seems to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

 - Have you taken estrogen-only hormone therapy for menopausal symptoms?

 - Do you have any personal history of cancer?

 - Have other members of your family been diagnosed with cancer?
-How old was each relative when he or she was diagnosed?
+How old were your relatives when they were diagnosed?
 What types of cancer?

 Last Updated Aug 11, 2023